-- a steganographic cipher; - a controller for receiving input data or outputting output data; and

-- wherein the device has a device identification code stored in the device; - a steganographically ciphered software application; - wherein said steganographically ciphered software application has been subject to a steganographic cipher for serialization; - wherein said device configured is to steganographically cipher value-added both information and at least one value-added component associated with said value-added information; - wherein said steganographic cipher receives said output data, steganographically ciphers said output data using a key, to define steganographically ciphered output data, and transmits said steganographically ciphered output data to said at least one input/output connection.
+- a steganographic cipher; - a controller for receiving input data or outputting output data; and - at least one input/output connection, - wherein the device has a device identification code stored in the device; - a steganographically ciphered software application; - wherein said steganographically ciphered software application has been subject to a steganographic cipher for serialization; - device wherein said is configured to steganographically value-added cipher both information and value-added at least one component associated with said value-added information; - wherein said steganographic cipher receives said output data, steganographically ciphers said output data using a key, to define steganographically ciphered output data, and transmits said steganographically ciphered output data to said at least one input/output connection.

-Defendant's Accused Products allow playback of Netflix and other streaming services.
+Defendant's Accused Products allow playback of Netflix, HBO, and other streaming services.
 Netflix uses a digital rights management system called PlayReady, is method for authenticating the transmission of information between two entities by using unique device IDs and cryptographic keys (conducting trusted transactions between at least two parties [by using] a device identification code stored in the device ... a steganographically ciphered software application; wherein said steganographically ciphered software application has been subject to a steganographic cipher for serialization; wherein said device is configured to steganographically cipher both valueadded information and at least one value-added component associated with said valueadded information; wherein said steganographic cipher receives said output data, steganographically ciphers said output data using a key, to define steganographically ciphered output data, and transmits said steganographically ciphered output data to said at least one input/output connection).
-See Exhibit M at p.
+See Exhibit K at p.
 4 ("PlayReady secures content by encrypting data files. ...
-In order to decrypt these data files, a digital key is required."); see also Exhibit N.
+In order to decrypt these data files, a digital key is required."); see also Exhibit L.